Matthew530419/Web-API/README_WebAPI.md

 ### 8. Find symbol of rabbit

-- Add button named Find a rabbit and image with id named rabbit as below.
+- Add `button` named `Find a rabbit` and image with `id` named `rabbit` as below.

 - `<body>`
   `<button>Find a rabbit</button>`
   `<img id="rabbit" src="img/rabbit.png" alt="rabbit">`
   `</body>`

-- In case of symbol of rabbit with button, use function named `scrollIntoView` after variables named button and rabbit defined. use option of block: center if you want to put symbol of rabbit on center of documentElement of browser. rabbit is element of function named scrollIntoView.
+- In case of finding symbol of rabbit when clicking button, use function named `scrollIntoView` after variables named `button` and `rabbit` defined with `querySelector()` on tag named `script`.
+The variable named `button` should be used when clicking button.
+The other variable named `rabbit` should be used when moving symbol of rabbit. `const rabbit = document.querySelector('#rabbit');` means to define element for using web APIs.
+Please Use option of `block: center` if you want to put symbol of rabbit on center of documentElement of browser. `rabbit` of `rabbit.scrollIntoView()` is element of web-API named `scrollIntoView`.
+The web-API is type of function().

 - `<script>`
   `const button` = document.querySelector('button');